Using uv? Same names, same extras: `uv add` instead of `pip install`.

 budget(usd=None, tokens=None, on_exceed="raise", scope=None,

-downgrade=None, output_reserve=256, reasoning_reserve=0)
+downgrade=None, output_reserve=256, reasoning_reserve=0,

-budget({ usd, tokens, onExceed = 'raise', scope,
+budget({ usd, tokens, onExceed = 'raise', scope, downgrade,

-downgrade, outputReserve = 256, reasoningReserve = 0 })(fn) // decorator form
+outputReserve = 256, reasoningReserve = 0, name, description })(fn) // decorator form

-await withBudget({ usd: 0.25, onExceed: 'block' }, () => { /* ... */ }); // scoped form
+await withBudget({ usd: 0.25, onExceed: 'block', name: 'per-run cap' }, () => { /* ... */ });

 ParamTypeDefaultWhat it does